Travellers entering Japan from China (excluding Hong Kong and Macao)

 All travellers

-Bookings on some flight routes have been restricted or suspended due to COVID-19.
-Flight length and routing may also be impacted by the current situation in Ukraine.
+Flight length and routing may be impacted by the current situation in Ukraine.

 It is illegal to work in Japan without the correct visa, however informal or temporary the work.
 You shouldn’t overstay your permission to remain in the country, as you risk arrest, detention and a heavy fine.